andiaz90/econ_website/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate in Economics at the University of Pennsylvania and a Senior Economist in the Economic Modeling Department at the Central Bank of Chile.
+bio: I am a Ph.D. candidate in Economics at the University of Pennsylvania and an Economist in the Economic Modeling Department at the Central Bank of Chile.

 # Interests to show in About widget
 interests: